-Loan (Stafford or Perkins) and TEACH Grant recipients who withdraw are required to have an exit interview before leaving Friends University and should contact the Financial Aid Office.
+Loan (Stafford) and TEACH Grant recipients who withdraw are required to have an exit interview before leaving Friends University and should contact the Financial Aid Office.

 Examples of refund calculations as detailed in this policy are available to students upon request made to the Financial Aid Office.

 VETERANS AND OTHER CHAPTERS 31 AND 33 MILITARY AID RECIPIENTS: As this institution abides by Section 103 of the Veterans Benefits and Transition Act of 2018, students receiving Chapter 31 or Chapter 33 military financial aid will not receive late fees on amounts that remain unpaid due to the delayed disbursement of a payment by the U.S. Department of Veterans Affairs.
 This does not include amounts owed by the student or amounts remaining unpaid by the student after disbursement.

 Contact Resources for Military Learners